Enjoy this complete guide for all events held at Ascot Racecourse, including the times of races at Royal Ascot 2021.

 He has a total of 50 horses at his Saffron House Stables and 25 housed elsewhere – a tremendous feat given that he has had his training license for less than 24 months.

-George Boughey has worked with some of the biggest names in horseracing, having trained with Gai Waterhouse in Australia and Lloyd Williams, who had six runners in the Melbourne Cup during the time he was there.
+Flat racing’s star trainer has also worked with some of the biggest names in horseracing, having trained with Gai Waterhouse in Australia and Lloyd Williams, who had six runners in the Melbourne Cup during the time he was there.

 “I want to train at a higher level, and although that ramps up the pressure on myself, it’s a pressure I want to maintain.”